-The situations described below may occur if you visit fraudulent or infected sites (please note that a website that was secure yesterday may be infected today).
+The situations described below may occur if you visit fraudulent websites or infected resources.
+Please note that a website that was secure yesterday may be infected today.
 They may also be the result of malware on your computer.

 - Registration on a website via your mobile phone

 - The site asks you to enter your mobile phone number under various pretexts.
-For example, the site asks for your number to register on the site or to prove that you are not a robot, to activate software updates, to prevent your social network account from being blocked, and so on.
+For example, the site asks for your number to register on the site, to prove you are not a robot, to activate software updates, to prevent your social network account from being blocked, and so on.

 You receive an activation code on your phone and are asked to enter it on the site.

-- By entering the activation code, you activate a paid subscription.
+- By entering the code, you activate a paid subscription.